 - Highland Tolbooth Kirk: boasts the tallest spire in Edinburgh; now home to The Hub, Edinburgh’s festival center

-After passing through the Castlehill section of the Royal Mile, you enter Lawnmarket.
+After passing through the Castlehill section of the Royal Mile, you come to Lawnmarket.

 This area gets its name from the large cloth market that flourished here until the 18th century.
 It was the poshest part of the Old Town and home to many of Edinburgh’s finest.
 A couple of popular sites here are: